 Known as the Flower City (changed from the original – “Flour City”), Rochester, NY, in Western New York State, is a diverse city with so many things to do.
-The third-largest city in New York State, Rochester is home to many beautiful parks, as well as world-class universities, and international corporations.
-On my recent trip to Western New York as part of the TMS Family Travel Conference, I extended my trip for a quick one-day tour of Rochester’s most popular kid-friendly attractions.
+The third-largest city in New York State, Rochester New York is home to many beautiful parks, as well as world-class universities, and international corporations.
+On my recent trip to Western New York as part of the TMS Family Travel Conference, I extended my trip for a quick one-day tour of things to do in Rochester with kids.

 This wasn’t my first trip to Rochester.
-In fact, I actually spend three and a half years living along the Genessee River when I attended the University of Rochester.
+In fact, I actually spend three and a half years living along the Genesee River when I attended the University of Rochester.
 Admittedly, much of my time in Rochester was spent on campus, and since I didn’t have children, I didn’t spend much time at the kid-friendly museums and attractions.